VAVUS

 Audio capture: Microphone permissions, device quality, and network conditions affect the stream.

-STT emission: Some models prioritize speed; others prioritize accuracy or richer features.
+Speech recognition: Some paths prioritize speed; others prioritize accuracy or richer features.

 Translation: Longer context and AI reasoning add time but can improve meaning.